 For broken bones, sprains, or strains to the legs or paws, create a splint using straight, sturdy tree branches or twigs and the wrappable bandage.

 In the event of an allergic reaction, bug bites, bee stings, or snake bite, you should always have Benadryl or another antihistamine at the ready.

 Here’s a lifesaving tip: Use the liquid capsule type antihistamine in your first aid kit.
 When hiking, carry along one of the foil packets that the capsules are packaged in, with a safety pin taped to the back.
 In an emergency, you can quickly administer the lifesaving antihistamine by popping a hole in the capsule with the safety pin and squeezing the liquid center directly into your dog’s mouth.
 This will both avoid the hassle of trying to give your dog a pill and will allow the medicine to be released into his bloodstream almost instantly.
-The typical dosage for dogs with allergies is 2mg per pound of body weight (ex: a 40 pound dog would take 80mg every 8 hours) In the event of an emergency - if your dog is bitten by a snake, suffers multiple bee or wasp stings, or has a serious allergic reaction to a poisonous plant, for example - this dosage can usually be doubled.
-Talk to your vet about emergency administration of antihistamines for your particular dog.
+The typical dosage for dogs with allergies is 2mg per pound of body weight (ex: a 40-pound dog would take 80mg every 8 hours) In the event of an emergency – if your dog is bitten by a snake, suffers multiple bee or wasp stings, or has a serious allergic reaction to a poisonous plant, for example – this dosage can usually be doubled.
+Talk to your vet about the emergency administration of antihistamines for your particular dog.

 In the event your dog suffers a cut or burn to his paws, if you’re walking in an area that’s very rocky, if sandspurs are present, or when hiking in extreme weather, he should wear dog boots or booties to prevent injury and/or infection.

 And, if your dog suffers a serious injury or is in a great deal of pain, be prepared to muzzle him when help arrives.
 Even the friendliest, most well-mannered pup can lash out when injured.